 This area has a rich and varied bird population: an amazing number of bald eagles, ravens and various species of gulls gather in the estuaries to feed on the spawning salmon.
 A variety of other birds, such as the common merganser, black oystercatcher, American dipper and Steller's jays are also common visitors to the rivers of the rainforest.

-Today fly north to Prince Rupert.
+Fly from London via Vancouver to Prince Rupert, arriving this evening.
 On arrival at the airport on Digby Island, take a shuttle bus onto the ferry to cross to downtown Prince Rupert, then transfer to your hotel for an overnight stay.
-The remainder of the day is free to explore.

-Day3: Board Island Roamer and set sail for Chatham Sound
+Day2: Board Island Roamer & set sail for Chatham Sound

-Early this morning transfer to the jetty at Atlin Terminal to board our yacht - the Island Roamer - meet the crew and Raincoast Conservation expert Dr Paquet, check into your cabin and sail for Chatham Sound after an introductory briefing and safety drill.
+Early this morning transfer to the jetty at Atlin Terminal to board your vessel and meet the crew.
+After an introductory briefing and safety drill, set sail for Chatham Sound.

 Spend two days exploring the larger islands of Chatham Sound, such as Porcher, Stephens and Dundas, while keeping a weather eye out for marine wildlife such as sea lions, orcas and humpback whales.
 There will be opportunities to take Zodiac trips along the shore in search of wildlife and use the vessel’s sea kayaks.
-Onshore we can hike into the primeval forests of the deserted coastline and up to a viewpoint in the company of our expert naturalist guide.
+Onshore you can hike into the primeval forests of the deserted coastline and up to a viewpoint.

 Sail into protected waters of Khutzeymateen Inlet to explore the Grizzly Bear Sanctuary and watch grizzlies along the shores of the fjords that indent the coastline.
 June is a great time to see bears who have just emerged from hibernation, some with cubs, At this this time of year they are hungry and eager to feed on the many estuary plants that flourish along the shoreline.
-From the Zodiacs it is possible to get exceptional views of bears feeding, and our local guide and expert conservationist Dr Paquet, who has an intimate knowledge of their habits.
-We also hope to see the infamous coastal wolf and a multitude of marine mammals.
+From the Zodiacs it is possible to get exceptional views of bears feeding, and there is also a chance of seeing the infamous coastal wolf and a multitude of marine mammals.

 From the fjord-like Portland Canal, we return to outer islands of Chatham Sound, home to the Tshimshian First Nations peoples for thousands of years, passing two traditional villages en route.
 Lax Kw'alaams was once a Hudson Bay Company trading post known as Fort Simpson, while Metlakatla became a model Christian community under the leadership of the Revered Duncan in the 1800s.
 Metlakatla was fortunate to avoid the smallpox that ravaged many native coastal communities.
 Tiny Green Island still has a manned lighthouse (surrounded by hundreds of nesting gulls).